frederick0329/sp2016.11-731/hw1/README.md

 Team Name: TAIWAN NO. 1
 Team Member: sshiang, Fred, Bernie
+(You may want to look at their repository for more details/implementation)

 A. Result: (Dev set)
 1. Best system(Lower case, stemming, exact-match, HMM, symmetry classifier)